Marko1059/garden-and-landscaping-services-Project/README.md

 --Stage 10.
 I created a admin page.
 Which was the last page I think I needed to make.
 I dont know if I will need to make more pages everything looks pretty good.
 I did used AI for the admin page. the point of this page is that for the admin to be able to set and change a lot of things.
 This will be more of a panel for the project.

+--Stage 11
+I just finished up all of the of the errors I still had, Added pictures to the gallery, home page and services to make it look more neatly.